Disclaimer: I was provided with two free passes to attend the Gluten & Allergen Free Expo in exchange for this post. All thoughts are my own.

 Glory day, it’s Monday!

 I’m trying this new thing where I try to pretend I REALLY love Mondays.
-It’s a struggle, but my theory is it would be much easier if I awoke to the sound of
+It’s a struggle.

 As I mentioned on Friday, I had the opportunity to attend the Gluten & Allergen Free Expo this weekend in Springfield as an Oh-ffical blogger.

 I brought along my gluten-free sidekick, Hannah for her first expo..and to take ridiculous pictures with me for the day.

 The expo was packed with so many great vendors and booths with gluten and allergen free foods from pizza, cookies, and Emily size bags of sriracha chips.

 I got to meet more NH bloggers like Meg for me to follow and share my appreciation for pre-meal pictures and blogger probz with.
 Along with some celebrity guest appearances.
 He’s a lot more shy in person.